abhiTronix/vidgear/docs/installation/poetry_install.md

     ??? tip "Using Legacy `picamera` library with PiGear (`v0.3.3` and above)"

         PiGear API _(version `0.3.3` onwards)_ prioritizes the newer Picamera2 library under the hood for Raspberry Pi :fontawesome-brands-raspberry-pi: camera modules.
 However, if your operating system doesn't support Picamera2, you can still use the legacy [`picamera`](https://picamera.readthedocs.io/en/release-1.13/) library.
-Here's how to easily install it using pip:
+Here's how to easily install it using poetry:

         ```sh
-        pip install picamera
+        poetry add picamera
         ```

         !!! note "You could also enforce the legacy picamera API backend in PiGear by using the [`enforce_legacy_picamera`](../../gears/pigear/params/#b-user-defined-parameters) user-defined optional parameter boolean attribute."